 Chicago communities that are low-income or predominantly African American or Latino face cancer death rates up to double the national average, according to the Illinois Department of Public Health.
 ChicagoCHEC’s new grant will engage communities that are disproportionately impacted by cancer health inequities in Chicago with cancer-related programs and outreach activities, and coordinate research education and mentoring opportunities to advance a pipeline of diverse students and early career faculty in cancer research careers.

 Over the next five years, ChicagoCHEC will implement several new programs, including the development of an innovative smartphone health application (known as mHealth apps), called WeCanManage, to empower cancer survivors with disabilities to proactively manage their disease and its consequences as a chronic condition.
-To date, no mHealth self-management apps have been developed to meet the needs of cancer survivors with disabilities, said Susan Magasi, PhD, associate professor of occupational therapy and disability studies at UIC and member of the UI Cancer Center’s Cancer Prevention and Control Program, who will lead the project.
+To date, no mHealth self-management apps have been developed to meet the needs of cancer survivors with disabilities, said Susan Magasi, PhD, associate professor of occupational therapy and disability studies at UIC and member of the University of Illinois Cancer Center’s Cancer Prevention and Control Program, who will lead the project.

 Of the estimated 16.9 million cancer survivors in the United States, about 40% live with long-term physical, cognitive, psychological and social consequences of cancer and its treatments.
 This, Magasi said, can lead to long-term disability.
 Research indicates that self-management interventions can assist people – including those with cancer – acquire the knowledge and skills needed to manage symptoms like pain, fatigue, anxiety and decreased mood.